-Aside from the temporary COVID-19 early access ground, superannuation can generally only be accessed under severe financial hardship grounds or compassionate grounds such as to pay for medical treatment, palliative care or mortgage arrears where this is a risk of foreclosure.
+Superannuation can generally only be accessed under severe financial hardship grounds or compassionate grounds such as to pay for medical treatment, palliative care or mortgage arrears where this is a risk of foreclosure.
 Withdrawals due to severe financial hardship are usually restricted to individuals who have received eligible government income support payments continuously for 26 weeks and are unable to meet reasonable and immediate family living expenses.
 The minimum amount that can be paid is AUD 1 000 and the maximum amount is AUD 10 000, and only one withdrawal can be made in any 12-month period.
 Benefits accessed early under severe financial hardship and/or compassionate grounds are taxed as a normal superannuation lump sum.

 The state helps low-to-middle income earners to boost their retirement savings through the "super co-contribution".
 This contribution is tax-exempt.
 The super co-contribution is a government matching contribution for eligible individuals.
-Individuals younger than 71 are eligible for a super co-contribution if they make a voluntary non-deducted contribution (in their own name) in the income year, have a total income lower than the higher income threshold (AUD 53 564 for 2019-20), at least 10% of their total income is from employment or business and their total superannuation balance is less than AUD 1 600 000.
+Individuals younger than 71 are eligible for a super co-contribution if they make a voluntary non-deducted contribution (in their own name) in the income year, have a total income lower than the higher income threshold (AUD 54 837 for 2020-21 and AUD 56 112 for 2021-22), at least 10% of their total income is from employment or business and their total superannuation balance is less than the general transfer balance cap on 30 June of the previous financial year.
 The match rate provided is up to 50%.
-Individuals with an income below the lower income threshold (AUD 38 564 for 2019-20) can get 50 cents for each dollar contributed, up to the full maximum entitlement (AUD 500 for 2019-20).
+Individuals with an income below the lower income threshold (AUD 39 837 for 2020-21 and AUD 41 112 for 2021-22) can get 50 cents for each dollar contributed, up to the full maximum entitlement (AUD 500 for 2020-21 and 2021-22).
 For every dollar that the individual earns above the lower income threshold, the maximum entitlement is reduced by 3.333 cents.